shen338/Obfuscated-Face-Reconstruction/README.md

 ## Obfuscated Face Reconstruction
 Estimating a high-resolution(HR) face image from its low-resolution(LR) counterpart using deep convolutional neural network.
 And using pretrained image classification model like VGGNet to contruct perceptual loss to obtain photo-realistic reconstruction.
-Plus, we may implement GAN(generative adversial network) and prior model to reconstruct the fine details.
+Plus, we may implement GAN(generative adversial network) and use LR images as prior info to reconstruct the fine details.

 ## Team members
 Tong Shen (shen338), Jieqiong Zhao (JieqiongZhao)